 The top reason that customers give for abandonment is extra costs.

-If you absolutely must add in shipping charges, taxes, or other fees, tell the customer so.
+If you absolutely must add in shipping charges, taxes, or other fees, be upfrong.
 As early as possible in the process, give them complete information regarding all the extra costs that they will see as they enter the shopping cart.

 3. Provide Full Disclosure on Shipping Details

 In an age of Amazon Prime and holiday specials, customers have been trained to demand free shipping on just about everything.
-Chances are, you have some competitors that are beating you because they have free shipping and you don’t.
+Chances are, you have some competitors that are winning because they have free shipping and you don’t.

 4. Send an Email Immediately After the Customer Abandons

-When the customer abandons, you have a few hours to reel them back in.
+When an e-commerce customer abandons their cart, you have a few hours to reel them back in.
 Assuming that you’re using some retargeting technology and email marketing, send an email immediately.

-According to Conversion’s data, here’s how likely a customer is to purchase after receiving a reminder:
+According to Rejoiner’s data, here’s how likely a customer is to purchase after receiving a reminder:

 Those first few hours post abandonment are the golden window of opportunity to regain lost customers.
 Capitalize on it.